danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getSearchResultsPositions.html" name="messages.getSearchResultsPositions">Returns sparse positions of messages of the specified type in the chat to be used for shared media scroll implementation: messages.getSearchResultsPositions</a>

-* <a href="messages.getHistory.html" name="messages.getHistory">Returns the conversation history with one interlocutor / within a chat: messages.getHistory</a>

 * <a href="messages.getDialogs.html" name="messages.getDialogs">Returns the current user dialog list: messages.getDialogs</a>

 * <a href="contacts.getContacts.html" name="contacts.getContacts">Returns the current user's contact list: contacts.getContacts</a>